-United Nations Security Council Resolution 1308 (2000) recognizes the devastating impact of HIV/AIDS on all levels of society and a link between this disease and world security and stability.
+With Resolution 1308 (2000), the United Nations Security Council addressed for the first time the impact of HIV/AIDS worldwide on all levels of society and recognized a link between the disease and the security and stability.

-UN resolution 1308 also encouraged, member states to develop in cooperation with the international community, effective long-term strategy for HIV education, prevention, Voluntary Confidential Canceling and testing facilities (VCCT) and treatment of their personnel as part of their preparation for their participation to peacekeeping missions.
+The text of the resolution also encouraged Member States to develop an effective long-term strategy for HIV education, prevention, Voluntary Confidential Counseling and Testing facilities (VCCT) and treatment of the personnel as part of pre-deployment activities for UN peacekeepers.